 R&A staff continued development of the Authority's website (www.icjia.state.il.us).
-During the past quarter, staff have begun to add archived publications to the website.
+During the past quarter, staff have completed the addition of archived publications to the website.
 We also continue to actively gather user satisfaction information and other feedback online.
-The site averaged more than 2,018 daily user sessions during this period, and 1,921 registered users currently receive the e-mailed CJ Dispatch, automatically alerting them to the latest information added to the site.
+The site averaged more than 2,137 daily user sessions during this period, in which a quarterly record 105,656 publications were downloaded from the website.
+In addition, 2,033 registered users currently receive the e-mailed CJ Dispatch, automatically alerting them to the latest information added to the site.
 Staff continue work on database applications and new software for the site, which will allow visitors to download, display, and graph data in a variety of formats.
 [Table 2 (attached) presents website statistics for the latest state fiscal year quarter.]

 The Authority's website administers the CWHRS Forum, focusing on research and policy issues related to the risk of intimate partner homicide.
-The CWHRS Forum has 81 registered users.
+The CWHRS Forum has 83 registered users.
 The forum requires little staff time, but members say that it is very useful to them.